 Norrøna might not be a household name like Arc’teryx or Patagonia, but this Norwegian backcountry specialist seems to be on the rise in the U.S., and we think the recent popularity is well-deserved.
 Overall, we’ve found their products to be very competitive with the likes of Arc’teryx for big-mountain and alpine uses, with premium Gore-Tex builds, functional feature sets, and precisely executed designs.
 Their flagship offering is the Trollveggen jacket, which stacks up nicely with Arc’teryx’s top-end Alpha SV.
 Throughout testing, we found it to be impressively weather-worthy, exceptionally hardwearing, and nicely appointed for demanding mountain missions.

-Where Norrøna falls short is in variety: their collection is considerably smaller than much of the competition, and many of their pieces (including the Trollveggen) aren’t ski-specific.
-To be sure, we consider the jacket a great all-around hardshell, but it lacks functional features like interior storage and a powder skirt.
-In other words, those looking for resort-ready gear need not apply.
+Where Norrøna falls short is in variety.
+It’s true that their Lofoten collection is extensive and includes a number of insulated and non-insulated Gore-Tex designs, but most of their other pieces (including the Trollveggen) aren’t ski-specific.
+To be sure, we consider that jacket a great all-around hardshell, but it lacks functional features like interior storage and a powder skirt.
+In other words, those looking for resort-ready gear can find more options elsewhere (Patagonia and Helly Hansen have a number of insulated models at more reasonable price points).
 But for serious mountain pursuits and committing alpine environments, Norrøna is a good brand to have on your radar and one of the most well-rounded Arc’teryx alternatives.

 Location: Aspen, CO